Stained Light (2018)

-For over ten years Astra has lived as a traitor, hated by most of her fellow prisoners and abused by the guards.
-She made the ultimate sacrifice to save those she loved, voluntarily giving up her freedom when she handed herself over to the Is-Land authorities.
+Astra has sacrificed her freedom to save those she loved, but Non-Land and Is-Land are further from reunification than ever.
 Now long-simmering conflicts are beginning to boil over again as the wider world faces devastating threats both old and new.
-Non-Land and Is-Land are further from reunification than ever.

 Outside Astra’s fortified Gaian homeland, an infertility crisis is threatening the survival of the human race, while the world’s reliance on rare earth metals is infuriating the ancient spirits of the planet.
 Astra may have found her voice as a messenger of cosmic harmony – but is anyone listening?